inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 Over the last year three specific tools have been piloted in Indonesia with huge success:

-- **InaSAFE**: is free and open source software that produces realistic natural hazard impact scenarios for better planning, preparedness and response activities.
+- |project_name|: is free and open source software that produces realistic natural hazard impact scenarios for better planning, preparedness and response activities.
   It is being developed by |AIFDR| in close consultation with |BNPB|.